chomosuke/personal-website/day-plan.md

-- Skills
+- Skill in work doesn't go out of screen
+- Animate skill from button & iconText to Detailed
-- Projects
+- Animate page change
-- ColoredText
+- Animate tab